markri/wp-sec/README.md

 ## What is wp-sec?

-Wp-sec is an exentsion for wp-cli which checks for Wordpress CVE security issues at wpvulndb.com.
-All installed versions of core, plugins and themes can be checked or monitored, so you know when to update your Wordpress installation.
+Wp-sec is an extension for wp-cli which checks for Wordpress CVE security issues at wpvulndb.com.
+All installed versions of core, plugins and themes can be checked and monitored, so you know when to update your Wordpress installation.

 ## Using